mitsuba-renderer/drjit/src/python/docstr.rst

    Check if the underlying backend supports a desired flavor of scatter-reduction for the given array type.

+.. topic:: detail_new_scope

+   Set a new scope identifier to separate basic blocks.

+   Several steps of Dr.Jit's compilation rely on the definition of a "basic block", which marks the boundary for certain optimizations and re-orderings to take place (e.g., common subexpression elimination).

+   When executing Dr.Jit computation on different threads, the user has to ensure that basic blocks are separated between threads.
+   Before a thread T2 references Dr.Jit arrays created by another thread T1, it must create a new scope to guarantee that dependencies between them are correctly tracked and ordered during the compilation process.
+Dr.Jit checks for violations of this condition and will raise an exception when attempting to evaluate incorrectly ordered expressions.

+   This function sets a unique, new scope identifier (a simple 32 bit integer) to separate any of the following computation from the previous basic block.

+.. topic:: detail_scope

+    Queries the scope identifier (see :py:func:`drjit.detail.new_scope())

+.. topic:: detail_set_scope

+    Manually sets a scope identifier (see :py:func:`drjit.detail.new_scope())

 .. topic:: JitFlag

     Flags that control how Dr.Jit compiles and optimizes programs.